adriensalon/bungeegum/README.md

 ```
 ### __Implementing widgets__

+Must declare pas forcement on construction

-On construction, widgets must build their children.
-The `staticgui::build` function will usually be called by each constructor.
+> The `staticgui::build` function will usually be called by each constructor.
 Widget inheritance is possible, and widgets can be declared more than once (explain here...).
 You are really encouraged to take advantage of template deduction when implementing generic widgets
-if you reaaally need virtual inheritance among widget classes see the [CRTP idiom]()
+> Widgets can build template children by templating their constructors and accepting children as non-const references.
+Templating the widget struct would allow storing pointers or references to its children and having its members access them, but this is not always desirable.
+Depending on the use case this would prevent some useful usage of the `staticgui::context::iterate` function.
+For example the widgets `my_widget_1<float>` and `my_widget_1<int>` would not be iterable at the same time.

 ```
 my_widget::my_widget() {